 I personally don’t pay a massive amount of attention to cryptocurrency.
 This isn’t because I dislike them, more because they’re just not that interesting to me at the moment.
 I’ll occasionally hear about Bitcoin rallying or some Etherium app getting hacked, but other than that I avoid it.

 Recently, I’ve had a bunch of people who wouldn’t normally be interested in such things ping me about Initiative Q, asking what I thought of it.
-When people who aren’t in the tech circles I’m in start asking me about something like this, alarm bells start ringing for me, given that usually we tend to know about these things before they become popular.
-So I investigated.
+When people who aren’t in the tech circles I’m in start asking me about something like this, alarm bells start ringing, given that usually tech people tend to know about these things before they become popular, so I investigated.